ainfanzon/MariaDB_examples/mdbtx/spider_ha/README.md

 ## Step 5) Spider user connectivity

-Verify the spider user can connect from the head node to ALL the backend nodes.
-From the Spider NODE execute:
+Verify the spider user can connect from the spider node to ALL the backend nodes.
+In the Spider NODE window execute:

 ```SQL
 \! clear